mattmenefee/code-review-process/README.md

 Be aware of how you ask questions.
 Suggest approaches or provoke exploration.
 See [Advice and Best Practices](#advice-and-best-practices).

 ## Author

+The author of the pull request drives this process.
+This individual is responsible for keeping the process moving and coordinating communication and action as necessary.

+### Open Pull Request

+Open a pull request as early as possible.
+This allows other developers to be informed of the changes that you're proposing.

+- Set the pull request's status to `wip`
+- Document the requirements for the change (if appropriate) in the pull request description (e.g. a link to the feature story)
+- Provide before and after screenshots of the changing interface (if relevant)

+### Solicit Feedback

+Solicit feedback from other team members while the pull request is in progress by *@mentioning* them.

+### Prep for Review

+Once you consider the change is finished, prepare the pull request for review:

+1. Complete a review of the pull request yourself.
+Specific items to ensure:
+  1. Adherence to the project's style guide
+  1. Adequate test coverage has been added for the changes
+1. Ensure the pull request passes Continuous Integration
+1. Update the pull request's status to `for review`
+1. Request a review on the pull request to alert your team members that the change is ready for review

+### Review Pull Request

+Review the pull request, referencing the [Areas of Consideration](#areas-of-consideration) chart below.

+### Address Review Feedback

+If the review process yields actionable feedback, respond to the comments left on the pull request until a resolution is obtained.
+Change the pull request's status back to `wip` while significant feedback is being addressed, as necessary.
+Push any additional commits required to resolve the feedback to GitHub using [an auto-squashing strategy](https://robots.thoughtbot.com/autosquashing-git-commits).
+Repeat this loop until all stakeholders are satisfied.

 ## Pull Request Reviewer